On the topological contents of eta invariants: Examples

-where the first summand (which is of course another copy of $\Z$) is the image of $w^{*}$.
-This map induces

-Sorry for the notational inconvenience caused by the abuse of notation for $Q_{n}$ of pointed spaces adopted in Subsection \ref{sec630}.
-Here by $\bar S^{4}$ we denote $S^{4}$ with the internal base point.
 We use the symbol $h_{+}:S^{4}_{+}\to BS^{3}$ for the map induced by $h$ which maps the extra base point to a base point of $BS^{3}$.
-In order to see that the $(2,3)$-square commutes we also use that $\dim(A)=0$.
 The lower left vertical map is the suspension isomorphism.
 The lower middle vertical isomorphism is again induced by suspension and the Bott isomorphism

-In order to see that the lower left square commutes note that this isomorphism maps $h^{*}A$ to $1$.
+In order to see that the lower right square commutes note that this isomorphism maps $h^{*}A$ to $1$.
 This follows from

 and the fact that $c_{2}\in H^{4}(S^{4};\Z)$ is the suspension of $1\in H^{0}(*;\Z)$.
 The composition of the lower two arrows is the definition (\ref{eq1200}) of the complex version of the Adams $e$-invariant.